 What is atonement?

-Atonement is the covering of a sin, when the offended person removes the offense.
+Atonement is the covering of sin, when the offended person removes the offense.

-Verse 16 “You shall take the atonement money from the people of Israel and shall give it for the service of the tent of meeting, that it may bring the people of Israel to remembrance before the Lord, so as to make atonement for your lives.”
+Verse 16: “You shall take the atonement money from the people of Israel and shall give it for the service of the tent of meeting that it may bring the people of Israel to remembrance before the Lord, to make atonement for your lives.”

 They are to bring it to the tent of meeting so that the Lord remembers His people.
 What does that mean?
 How can God forget His people?
 Why does He need something to bring them to mind?

 While that verse could be translated that the money was brought as a record of the children of Israel, there are other places in Scripture with the wording of God remembering His people.
 So what is happening when He remembers?

 God can never forget His people.
 God is not human; we need to not apply our understanding of humans to Him.

 If the Lord turns His face away because He cannot look upon our sin, then we’re out of sight.
 But we are never out of mind or heart.

 The atonement is the purging, the cleansing, the wiping away, the return to the faultless, spotless perfection of one whom God has purified, sanctified, and called His own.